Get news and updates from the Village of Bayside in your inbox weekly! Sign Up for the Bayside Buzz!

 Yes, as long as the property’s stormwater does not negatively impact another property including the right-of-way.

 No, Village code states that no sump pump, downspout, catch basin, drain tile, swimming pool, hot tub, or spa drain outfall, including temporary extensions added thereto, may direct water within ten feet of adjoining properties or otherwise affect drainage on adjoining properties, including, but not limited to, federal, state, county and village owned properties, thoroughfares and rights-of-way.
-If you notice a violation of this code, you may contact Village Hall for a property maintenance inspection.

 While there are no guaranteed ways to prevent backups, there are a few things you can do to prevent the likelihood of one occurring in your home.
 During heavy rains, do not run the washer or dishwasher if you don’t have to.
 Also, limit the amount of time in the shower.